 Stop, drop & take the Everyday Life Stories Challenge

 I affectionately call the Everyday Life Stories Challenge the 'un-challenge' ...because it's not a challenge given 'to you' by anyone else.
 I'm not challenging you.
 I'm just telling and showing you How to take the challenge.
 This is not meant to be a 'viral' challenge.
 The true spirit of the Everyday Life Stories Challenge is to exist as a challenge that you get to make your own.
-(Jump to the How-To.)
+(Full How To below!)

 When you decide to take the Everyday Life Stories Challenge, you're challenging yourself.
 In a way, The Everyday Life Stories Challenge is actually a methodology for healing in disguise.
 I've used and benefitted from it myself so how could I not share?

 It's a methodology for Re-building and Re-hearing your own voice ...your wants, needs and hopes.
 You'd be surprised how you can hear them through the simple words you use to share & explain for example, a sight you see on the way to work in the morning.